Jinhu Wanshan Temple

 金湖萬善爺廟內部照片

-The Fishing Harbor Festival honors ancestors and seeks peace for all.
-The Wanshan Temple in Jinhu was established in the 46th year of the Republic of China (1957) and is a branch of the Wanshan Shrine from Hanzi Liao in Taizi Village, which was founded to commemorate the maritime disasters during the Daoguang era.
-Residents from both Jinhu and Hanzi Liao hold a ritual on the 7th and 8th days of the sixth month of the lunar calendar to guide the souls of the deceased and pray for local peace.
+The Fisherman's Harbor Festival honors ancestors and seeks peace.
+The Wanshan Temple in Jinhu was built in 1957 and is a branch of the Wanshan Shrine established in Kanzi Village, which commemorates maritime disasters during the Daoguang era.
+Residents from both Jinhu and Kanzi Village hold a ritual on the 7th and 8th days of the sixth lunar month to guide the souls of the deceased and pray for the safety of the area.

 Address:5 Minzu Road, Gangdong Village, Kouhu Township, Yunlin County